SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 9. Title this step as 'Extract Sales Order ID'.
 As you may have guessed, we will extract the Sales Order ID from the XML document's XPath expression.

-    Go to the 'Exchange Property' tab of the property sheet of this step.
+    Go to the '**Exchange Property**' tab of the property sheet of this step.
 Click on 'Add' twice to add two Properties.
 <br>![](../ex3/images/ex162-3-16-2.png)
 <br>![](../ex3/images/ex162-3-16-3.png)